thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 # QcTx

-*Added in protocol version 70213 of Dash Core as described by DIP6*
+*Added in protocol version 70213 of Dash Core as described by DIP6* [block:callout]
+{
+  "type": "warning",

-**NOTE: This special transaction has no inputs and no outputs and thus also pays no fee.**
+  "body": "This special transaction has no inputs and no outputs and thus also pays no fee", "title": "Note"
+}
+[/block]

-The Quorum Commitment (QcTx) special transaction adds the best final commitment from a Long-Living Masternode Quorum (LLMQ) Distributed Key Generation (DKG) session to the chain.
+The Quorum Commitment (QcTx) special transaction adds the best final commitment from a <<glossary:Long-Living Masternode Quorum>> (LLMQ) Distributed Key Generation (DKG) session to the chain.

-Since this special transaction pays no fees, it is mandatory by consensus rules to ensure that miners include it.
-Exactly one quorum commitment transaction MUST be included in every block while in the mining phase of the LLMQ process until a valid commitment is present in a block.
+Since this special transaction pays no fees, it is mandatory by <<glossary:consensus rules>> to ensure that miners include it.
+Exactly one quorum commitment transaction MUST be included in every <<glossary:block>> while in the mining phase of the LLMQ process until a valid commitment is present in a block.

-If a DKG failed or a miner did not receive a final commitment in-time, a null commitment has to be included in the special transaction payload.
+If a DKG failed or a <<glossary:miner>> did not receive a final commitment in-time, a null commitment has to be included in the special transaction payload.
 A null commitment must have the `signers` and `validMembers` bitsets set to the `quorumSize` and all bits set to zero.
 All other fields must be set to the null representation of the field’s types.

 The special transaction type used for Quorum Commitment Transactions is 6 and the extra payload consists of the following data: